-The specification of the record length by the ALGOL program is not possible if it is determined by the data set label of an already existing data set or by the corresponding data definiton control statement (cf. IBM Operating System/360 Concepts and Facilities, Form C28-6535).
+6) The specification of the record length by the ALGOL program is not possible if it is determined by the data set label of an already existing data set or by the corresponding data definition control statement (DD statement) (cf. OS Introduction).
 6.1.1.5.
-Each data set is in one of three states, "open", "close" or "exhausted.
-As long as a data set is open, it is logically connected with the ALGOL program, i.e. data can be transferred to or from it.
-As long as a data set is closed, it is logically disconnected, i. e. no transfer of data can be made.
+Each data set is in one of three states, "open", "closed" or "exhausted".
+As long as a data set is open, it is logically connected with the ALGOL program, i.e., data can be transferred to or from it.
+As long as a data set is closed, it is logically disconnected, i.e., no transfer of data can be made.
 As long as a data set is exhausted, it is logically connected with the ALGOL program as explained above, but there are no more data available for input from the data set to the ALGOL program; then any input procedure statement is undefined.

-A data set becomes open either by a call to the procedure SYSACT with FUNCTION=12 (cf. 6.3.2.12) or, if it is not yet open, automatically by execution of any procedure requesting transfer of data with that data set.
+A data set becomes open either by a call to the procedure SYSACT with FUNCTION=12 (cf.6.3.2.12) or, if it is not yet open, automatically by execution of any procedure requesting transfer of data with that data set.